brunoasm/dryophthorinae_rRNA/README.md

 ### Code
 This folder contains code used in the analyses

-* `1-IQTREE`: bash call to IQTREE, input alignment and partitions
+* `1-IQTREE`: bash call to IQTREE, input alignments and partitions.
+MUSCLE and structural alignments in different folders.
-* `2-partitionfinder`: input alignment and configuration file to PartitionFinder
+* `2-partitionfinder`: input alignment and configuration file to PartitionFinder.
+MUSCLE and structural alignments in different folders.
 * `3-mrbayes`: Inferences in MrBayes, including uncalibrated tree, node dating (ND) and fossilized birth-death (FBD).
 For the latter 2, we include scripts used to run mrbayes and also to produce summary trees.
+MUSCLE and structural alignments in different folders in the case of uncalibrated analyses.
 * `4-figure`: R code used to produce the figure with calibrated analyses, including html file with R code and output.

 ### Results